By Lambert Strether of Corrente

 [T]hat parents in suburban Chicago had taken part in a scam to increase their children’s eligibility for need-based financial aid for college.
 The scam, apparently devised by independent college consultant Lora Georgieva, owner of Destination College in Lincolnshire, Ill., involved parents giving up legal guardianship of their children during the junior or senior year of high school to a friend or family member.
 That allowed the student to claim independent status, meaning that eligibility for financial aid was based only on the student’s earnings rather than the parents’ income and assets.

 The story raises a number of questions.
-Did no one in the legal system in Lake County find an epidemic of giving up guardianship of their high school children in the least bit suspicious?
+Did no one in the legal system in Lake County find an epidemic of wealthy parents giving up guardianship of their high school children in the least bit suspicious?
 Nearly all of the 38 cases above were filed with similar language: “The guardian can provide educational and financial support and opportunities to the minor that her parents could not otherwise provide.”
 I have read enough Scott Turow novels and watched enough episodes of The Good Wife to know that the judicial system in Illinois may be less than pure, but really?

 “Operation Varsity Blues” (multiple Ivies and wannabe Ivies).
 The Guardian: